 Can an interest or penalty charge be waived?

 DOR cannot, under the law, waive or abate interest owed unless the underlying tax liability itself is abated.

-The late-pay penalties for failure to pay a deficiency assessment are automatically waived for taxpayers who are audited for the first 30 days following the date on which the Commissioner gives notice of an assessment and subsequently are waived for these taxpayers if a Form CA-6, an online abatement application or amended return is filed, or if an appeal is pending with the Appellate Tax Board or Probate Court.
+The late-pay penalties for failure to pay a deficiency assessment are automatically waived for taxpayers who are audited for the first 30 days following the date on which the Commissioner gives notice of an assessment and subsequently are waived for these taxpayers while a Form ABT or an online abatement application is pending with DOR, or if an appeal is pending with the Appellate Tax Board or Probate Court.
 Interest, however, accrues on all unpaid amounts, whether appealed or not.

 A request for waiver of a penalty can be considered if you show that failure to file a return or pay a tax in a timely manner was due to reasonable cause.